reece-iriye/portfolio-site/README.md

 ssh -i ~/.ssh/github_actions_deploy_key deployuser@<VM_EXTERNAL_IP> -vvv
 ```

 From here, continuous deployment onto the GCP VM via the `deployuser` Linux service account is almost successfully configured.
 The `deploy-gcp-vm` job will be invoked upon pushing to main in this repository.
 All that needs to be configured now are the secrets on GitHub.
-The jobs will fail upon each commit to main, because the empty secrets will not invoke jobs correctly.
+The jobs will fail upon each commit to main, because the empty secrets.